Central American Parliament: Elections

+Effectiveness and challenges

+Costa Rica, one of the wealthier countries in the region and an otherwise-active participant in the SICA, has not ratified the Esquipulas II agreement, and is not represented in the Parlacen.
+Parlacen is seen by some (including former President of Honduras Ricardo Maduro) as a white elephant.

-2007 parliament members killing
+2007 murder of parliamentary members

-On February 19 2007, a group of three Salvadoran representatives were murdered by four Guatemalan police officers, including the head of the Guatemalan National Police organized crime unit.
+On 19 February 2007, a group of three Salvadoran representatives were murdered by four Guatemalan police officers, including the head of the Guatemalan National Police organized crime unit.
 The killers were arrested three days later and detained in a Guatemalan prison, where they were themselves murdered several days later by a group of gunmen disguised as prison guards.
-Guatemalan president Oscar Berger attributed the officers’ murders to an apparent mafia hit aimed at hindering investigation into the representatives’ murders.
+Guatemalan president Óscar Berger attributed the officers' murders to an apparent mafia hit aimed at hindering investigation into the representatives' murders.
 The killings raised questions regarding corruption and drug trafficking in Central America as well as the high level of infiltration of the Guatemalan national police force by organized crime.